 The way consumers shop, think and behave is changing more quickly than ever and this is largely down to the advances of technology that dovetail into our everyday lives.
-With these sea changes in consumer behaviour it is crucial that organisations stay one step ahead by pulling disparate sources of big data together and predicting what their customers will do next.
+It is therefore crucial that organisations stay one step ahead by predicting what their customers will do next.

-Breaking down the barriers to real time insight
+Breaking down the barriers to real time customer insight

 Many organisations are still siloed which means bringing together a comprehensive view of your customer can be difficult.
 The technology department, research team, data analysts and marketing each have their own systems, different methodologies and are collecting different data in different formats.
 Until now, and the advances in technology, it has been too complex to bring this disparate data together and the silos have remained in place.